 Professor Magdalena Hasik is a full professor in the field of chemistry.
-For more than 30 years, she has been associated with the AGH UST Faculty of Materials Engineering and Ceramics.
+For more than 30 years, she has been associated with the AGH University Faculty of Materials Engineering and Ceramics.

 She has been a leader of national and international research projects, a member of the organisation committees for international scientific conferences, a member of the Faculty Team for Education Quality; she served as chairperson of the Committee for Awards and Decorations of the Faculty of Materials Engineering and Ceramics Council, a member of the Committee for Awards and Decorations of the Scientific Discipline Council for Chemical Sciences, and a member of the Rector’s Team for Awards and Decorations.

 Professor Hasik authored / co-authored nearly 200 scientific publications, highly valued in the scientific community, which is represented in the number of citations in other researchers’ works.
-She has developed programmes of study and teaches classes to students from several AGH UST faculties.
+She has developed programmes of study and teaches classes to students from several AGH University faculties.
 For her didactic achievements, she was awarded the Medal of the Commission of National Education.

 Daniel Jankowski was born on February 15, 1999 in Myszków, where he spent his childhood.
 At the age of 13, he moved to the outskirts of the town to a small village called Jaworznik.
 He graduated from H. Sucharski Secondary School in Myszków.

 In February 2022, he received the title of Engineer in the field of Chemical Technology at the Faculty of Energy and Fuels.
 In search of new ways to grow, he has chosen Engineering and Management of Industrial Processes at the Faculty of Civil Engineering and Resource Management as his major.
 Since his second year at the university, he has been actively involved in student government structures.
 Between 2020 and 2022 he was a deputy chair in the Student Government Council of the Faculty of Energy and Fuels.
-In the elections to the University Board of Student Government, he was chosen for the position of its chairperson.
+In the elections to the AGH University Student Government, he was chosen for the position of its chairperson.
 He began his two-year term of office on September 1, 2022.